kinow/kinoshita.eti.br/_posts/2015-09-07-how-does-the-jenkins-credentials-plugin-store-passwords.md

 ---
-title: 'How does the Jenkins Credentials Plug-in store passwords?'
-author: kinow
+date: 2015-09-07 01:25:03 +1300
+layout: post
 tags:
 - jenkins
 - security
-category: 'blog'
-time: '01:25:03'
+title: How does the Jenkins Credentials Plug-in store passwords?
 ---

 [Jenkins Credentials Plug-in](https://wiki.jenkins-ci.org/display/JENKINS/Credentials+Plugin) manages credentials stored in Jenkins.
 These credentials can be used in many jobs and by plug-ins for executing SSH commands, authenticating to systems, or running other commands that need some sort of authentication or authorisation.